aligfellow/vib_analysis/README.md

 - orca and gaussian can be parsed (using cclib) **0 indexed modes**
 - orca can also be parsed separately with wrapper around orca_pltvib `--parse_orca --mode X`
   - the wrapper deals with orca printing 0 modes for linear and non-linear molecules, `--mode 0` is always the first mode
-  - this separate `--orca_parse` avoids problems with cclib parsing newer orca outputs
+  - this separate `--parse_orca` avoids problems with cclib parsing newer orca outputs
 - **atom indices are zero indexed** (though the viewer used below is *one indexed*)
+- for `--parse_orca`, the path can be provided with `--orca_path`, if not provided, this will default to checking for ORCA installation with `which orca`

 ## Improvements
 ### Complete